-- 1 PAGE If you’re a recent grade, have little to no work experience or are an entry-level candidate: you resume should be one page.
+- 1 PAGE If you’re a recent grade, have little to no work experience or are an entry-level candidate: your resume should be one page.

-How to organise the sections of your French CV
+How to organize the sections of your French CV

-Remember when I said the 20 things which you can include on your CV could be included in one of the 9 section.
-Well you don’t actually need to include all 9 sections- some can be combined.
+Remember when I said the 20 things you can include on your CV could be included in one of the 9 sections.
+Well, you don’t actually need to include all 9 sections- some can be combined.

 Work history should always be its own section.